rurban/safeclib/doc/libc-overview.md

 ----

 It's now 10 years after the secure libc extensions were designed, C11 adopted them, and still almost nobody implements them.
+Only for compile-time known sizes the FORTIFY `_chk` extension secures against overflows, but not against dynamically allocated buffers.
 This library was written 2008 under the MIT license, thanks Cisco.

 Reini Urban 2017